215-967-9070

 We can help you too.
 Call 215-967-9070 to discuss your case with us.

 What is Divorce Mediation?
+A Concise Definition

-Many divorcing couples in PA choose to enter into mediation to help settle issues such as child support, spousal support, child custody arrangements, and division of property.
+Many divorcing couples in PA choose to enter into divorce mediation to help settle issues such as child support, spousal support, child custody arrangements, and division of property.
 A trained, neutral mediator meets with the couple during one or several sessions and facilitates the discussion of issues arising from the divorce.
 The mediator assesses the parties’ situation and priorities and helps negotiate a resolution.

-Divorce Mediation Checklist – Top 28 Items
+Complete Checklist for Divorce Mediation – Top 28 Items

 1. Choosing a Divorce Mediator

-Choosing a divorce mediator is the first item on the list because your choice can make or break negotiations.
+Choosing a local divorce mediator is the first item on the list because your choice can make or break negotiations.
 Be sure that your mediator has been trained in divorce mediation and has experience in your jurisdiction.
 Your mediator must be neutral, so you should not use your divorce attorney or your spouse’s divorce attorney as a mediator.

 4. Come With Questions for Your Divorce Mediator